lizianashaik/NETFLIX-data-Analysis/README.md

 ## 📁 Files

-- `Netflix_Analysis.ipynb` – Jupyter Notebook containing code, analysis, and visualizations
+- `netflixdataanalysis.ipynb` – Jupyter Notebook containing code, analysis, and visualizations
 - `netflix_titles.csv` – Dataset used for analysis (if permissible to share)
 - `README.md` – This documentation file